TinYard/TinYard/README.md

 To install the [Mediator Map Extension](#Mediator-Map-Extension), install the [`MediatorMapExtension`](#Mediator-Map-Extension) class into your [Context](#IContext).

-There is an `MediatorMapConfig` class but don't worry about calling `.Configure()` on it as the `MediatorMapExtension` does this itself.

 ### IMediator

 A [`Mediator`](#IMediator) provides the ability for each [`View`](#View) to send and receive events from every [`IEventDispatcher`](#IEventDispatcher) linked to the [`IContext`](#IContext).